gradsim/gradsim.github.io/draft.md

 #### 3.2.1.
 Deformable solids

 The first example (*control-walker*) involves a 2D walker model.
 Our goal is to train a neural network (NN) control policy to actuate the walker to reach a target pose on the right-hand side of an image.
 Our NN consists of one fully connected layer and a $\textnormal{tanh}()$ activation.
-The network input is a set of $8$ time-varying sinusoidal signals, and the output is a scalar activation value per-tetrahedron. gradSim is able to \emph{solve} this environment within three iterations of gradient descent, by minimizing a pixelwise MSE between the last frame of the rendered video and the goal image as shown in Fig. 7 (lower left), and more descriptively in Fig. 8.
+The network input is a set of $8$ time-varying sinusoidal signals, and the output is a scalar activation value per-tetrahedron. gradSim is able to *solve* this environment within three iterations of gradient descent, by minimizing a pixelwise MSE between the last frame of the rendered video and the goal image as shown in Fig. 7 (lower left), and more descriptively in Fig. 8.

 <div class="figure">
 	<img class="b-lazy" width="23%" src="assets/gif/walker-iter0.gif" alt="The (randomly initialized) walker wiggles in-place during the first iteration."></img>